 To find out the proportion of patients with the necessary risk factors to enable CVD assessment, measure your baseline change percentage by comparing your current quarter and previous quarter results using Practice Reports.
-Please refer to the How to Guide: Using Practice Reports for instructions.
+Please refer to the How to Guide Using Practice Reports for instructions on how to extract reports.
 Document your results in following table and check how your practice is tracking.